jcate6/Bitcoin-fdac17/Analysis/README.md

 This directory contains a script called analyze.py that automates most of the data generation.
 After that, we just have to plot and look for trends or anything worth presenting.

 Do NOT delete or rename any of the subdirectories.
+If no subdirectories exist, then create the following subdirectories:
+	Collected_data
+	Comp_distros
+	Flow_distros
+	Graph_data
+	In_degree_distros
+	Out_degree_distros
+	Plots

 Follow these steps: